Current as of August 2015 | Download print version (in PDF)

 - At least ten volunteers are permanently (in the average of two years) supporting the public benefit activity of the organization in accordance with the Act on Public Interest Volunteer Activities (Act LXXXVIII/2005).

-Furthermore, the organization's statute shall set forth the following (Act CLXXV/2011 Section 34):
+Furthermore, the organization's statute must set forth the following (Act CLXXV/2011 Section 34):

 - The public benefit activity or activities that it undertakes; the public tasks that these activities further; and exact references to the legislative provisions that prescribe those public tasks to the state;